KUMARSUMIT585/csharp/README.md

 # csharp
-# Project Set Up
+# Project Set Up & Executions

     Install Visual Studio Code
-    git clone the project & you are good to go
+    Git clone the project & you are good to go

     Command Line Execution (currently it executes all tests in the steps folder) dotnet clean